Case Study

 These prototypes helped us imagine a future then design toward it and they gave leadership the hands-on confidence to place trust in our direction.

-percent of Rivian R1T and R1S owners have never owned an electric vehicle.
+of Rivian R1T and R1S owners have never owned an electric vehicle.

 percent of R1T buyers have never owned a truck before.